Doctorate in Gestalt Psychotherapy

 Request for Approval of the Dissertation Topic and the appointment of a Mentor.

 5. The Doctoral Study Council appoints a Dissertation Approval Committee for the evaluation of the Dissertation topic and Mentor appointment proposal.
 The Committee includes three members, with at least one member who is neither a teacher at the doctoral study nor employee of the constituent part that is the institution responsible for the study.
 The proposed mentor cannot be appointed chair of the committee.

 6. The Dissertation Approval Committee then commences its own topic evaluation and Mentor appointment proposal.
 It recommends an evaluation of the original scholarly contribution, organizational feasibility of the proposed research, and confirms a Mentor.
 This recommendation is made formal by filling in the EAPTI-GPTIM form:

 Dissertation Approval Committee – Evaluation of the Dissertation Topic

 and passing it on to the Doctoral Study Council, no later than three months after submission of the request.

-7. The Doctoral Study Council must respond to the recommendation of the Doctoral Approval Committee for topic evaluation and Mentor appointment by the end of the fifth semester.
+7. The Doctoral Study Council must respond to the recommendation of the Dissertation Approval Committee for topic evaluation and Mentor appointment by the end of the sixth semester.
 The Council gives its decision on approval through the formal process of filling in the EAPTI-GPTIM report:

 8. All scientific research with human beings must be carried out in accordance with regulations and obtain consent of the Ethics Committee of the constituent part or the EAPTI-GPTIM, as well as consent of the institution where the research is conducted, consent of all the research subjects individually, if they can give it, or of their proxies or legal representatives.